danidiaz/moo-nad/README.md

 - The [test suite](./test/tests.hs) creates an actual concrete environment and runs the program logic with it.

-Because we are using Backpack, we need to look how everything is wired together in the [cabal file](./moo-nad.cabal).
+Because we are using Backpack, we need to look at how everything is wired together in the [cabal file](./moo-nad.cabal).
 Notice in particular how:

 - The program logic depends on `moo-nad` but *not* on the implementation.